-- 1. To facilitate the JFIU to extract useful information from STRs and make informed decisions in a timely manner, it is important that AIs should ensure that every STR submitted to the JFIU is accurate and complete with narratives which describe the scope and nature of the identified suspicion. - 2.
+- 1. To facilitate the JFIU and Law Enforcement Agencies ("LEAs") to extract useful information from STRs and make informed decisions in a timely manner, it is important that AIs should ensure that every STR submitted to the JFIU is accurate and complete with narratives which describe the scope and nature of the identified suspicion. the following principles should be followed: - (a) Provide sufficient information, including the customer's background obtained during the customer due diligence process; (b) Summarise the analysis undertaken and the suspicion identified; - (c) Indicate any intention to discontinue the relationship; - (d) Ensure reports be made as soon as it is reasonable for them to do so; and - (e) Be concise. - 2.
 A well-written STR should have a structured format and contain all relevant information.
-The following principles should be followed: - (a) Structure the content of an STR in a systematic manner (for easy comprehension by JFIU); - (b) Be focused on the main subject of an STR and be concise; - (c) Ensure reports are made as soon as it is reasonable to do so, satisfying the legal obligation; - (d) Ensure prudent use of file attachments in an STR; - (e) Avoid providing non-editable transaction records to JFIU; and - (f) Conduct an appropriate review of a business relationship upon the filing of a report to the JFIU. - 3.
+The following principles should be followed: - (a) Structure the content of an STR in a systematic manner (for easy comprehension by JFIU); - (b) Be focused on the main subject of an STR and be concise; - (c) Ensure reports are made as soon as it is reasonable to do so, satisfying the legal obligation; - (d) Ensure prudent use of file attachments in an STR; - (e) Avoid providing non-editable transaction records to JFIU; and - (f) Conduct an appropriate review of a business relationship upon the filing of a report to the JFIU. - 2.3.
 For avoidance of doubt, AIs are not expected to provide evidence of a criminal offence; this is the role of the Law Enforcement Agencies ("LEAs").

-Structure the Content of STRs in a Systematic Manner
+Sufficient InformationStructure the Content of STRs in a Systematic Manner